UCLALibrary/packer-samvera/README.md

 If you want to interact with the box's services, you can see the passwords for them in the sample-config.json file from this project's root directory.
 You can also change characteristics of the Vagrant
 Box (for instance, memory, etc.) in the Vagrantfile that is downloaded in the `vagrant init` step.

-### Deploying from VM to a Remote Server

-The VM is setup to forward SSH keys to an agent that's running on the host machine.
-That means you can deploy from your Hyrax VM to a remote server if your Hyrax application is configured to do that and you have a key agent running on the host machine.
-GitHub has [a page](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/) on setting up ssh-agent on different platforms if you've not done this before.

 ### License

 [BSD-3-Clause](LICENSE.txt)

 ### Contacts

-Kevin S. Clarke &lt;<a href="mailto:ksclarke@ksclarke.io">ksclarke@ksclarke.io</a>&gt;
+If you have any questions, suggestions, comments, etc., about the build feel free to send them to Kevin S. Clarke &lt;<a href="mailto:ksclarke@ksclarke.io">ksclarke@ksclarke.io</a>&gt;